LoganPost/Othello/README.md

  - Scorekeepers show current scores
  - Progress bar with animation show current scores and game progress
  - Quit button is always active unless a Bot is thinking.
+## FILES
+- `main` contains the main loop and other functions.
+- `Tile_Class` contains animation classes.
+This includes `Tile`, which draws the game pieces, `Button`, which draws and holds visual data about the buttons, and `TextBox`, whcih holds display information about text surfaces to be displayed.
+- `Board_Class` is self explanatory.
+The `Board` object holds the state of the board and has functions which access and mutate information about the game state.
+- `Bot_Class` has a robot object which can look at a board and make decisions based on what it sees.
+- `Vector_Class` is a subclass of tuple with improved operations for adding/subtracting coordinates and other manipulations.
+- `settings.dat` is a `Pickle` file containing a tuple of saved info from the **"Settings"** screen ingame
+### MAIN
+This file is where the game takes place.
+First, functions are defined which do well-defined things like make a move, change the board size, or set the scores.
+Next, all of the colors, settings, buttons, and text boxes are generated for future reference.
+Finally, the main loop starts.
+The main loop is separated into event listening, and screen display.
+First, we listen for clicking events.